Yoga at work?

 The beauty of yoga is that it really can be practiced anywhere.
-Sitting at your desk for hours creates tension and tightness through the neck, shoulders, back and hips.
-Yoga is an easy and efficient way to get income stretching and some muscle strengthening without having to leave the office.
+Sitting at your desk for hours creates tension and tightness in the neck, shoulders, back and hips.
+Yoga is an easy and efficient way to get in some stretching and some muscle strengthening without having to leave the office.

 Here are three poses that you can do at your desk to relieve tension and re-energize your body and mind.
 Don’t worry if your colleagues look at you strange – teach them and they’ll start doing the poses soon as well!
 Below are three yoga poses you can do at your desk.

 Sit in your chair with your feet flat and parallel to each other.
 Keep your knees directly above your ankles.
 Lift your chin parallel to the floor and glide your ears back over your shoulders.
 Press your sitting bones down, inhale and lengthen your spine.